FilecoinFoundationWeb/filecoin-foundation/src/content/blog/introducing-the-filecoin-storage-provider-incubation-center.md

 created-on: 2023-04-21T07:27:50.623Z
 updated-on: 2023-04-21T07:27:50.623Z
 published-on: 2023-04-21T07:33:56.200Z
-f_author: Filecoin Foundation
-f_description: "The Filecoin Foundation is committed to growing and supporting the Filecoin ecosystem — miners, developers, and storage clients alike. "
+description: "The Filecoin Foundation is committed to growing and supporting the Filecoin ecosystem — miners, developers, and storage clients alike. "
-f_featured: false
+featured: false
-f_image:
+image:
   url: /assets/images/image-c-21.png
   alt: null
-f_post-date: 2021-07-07T00:00:00.000Z
-tags: blog
-layout: "[blog].html"
 slug: introducing-the-filecoin-storage-provider-incubation-center
-date: 2023-10-20T17:23:51.799Z
+recommended-posts: []
+metadata: null
 ---

 The Filecoin Foundation is committed to growing and supporting the Filecoin ecosystem — miners, developers, and storage clients alike.
 To date, more than 2,500 miners participate in the Filecoin economy, collectively contributing more than [7 EiB](https://filscan.io/) of storage capacity.